-As a result of the suspension of the marketing of low nicotine and nicotine-free cigarette products by Vector Tobacco and the significant reductions in Vector Tobacco's related research activities, we have reevaluated our operating segments and combined the Liggett and Vector Tobacco businesses into a single Tobacco segment.
-For purposes of this discussion and other consolidated financial reporting, our significant business segments for the three months ended March 31, 2010 and 2009 were Tobacco and Real Estate.
+As a result of the suspension of the marketing of low nicotine and nicotine-free cigarette products by Vector Tobacco and significant reductions in Vector Tobacco's related research activities, we reevaluated our operating segments and combined the Liggett and Vector Tobacco businesses into a single Tobacco segment.
+For purposes of this discussion and other consolidated financial reporting, our significant business segments for the three and six months ended June 30, 2010 and 2009 were Tobacco and Real Estate.
 The Tobacco segment consists of the manufacture and sale of cigarettes and the research related to reduced risk products.
 The Real Estate segment includes our investment in Escena and investments in non-consolidated real estate businesses.
-Prior period information has been recast to conform to the current presentation.
+Prior period segment information has been recast to conform to the current presentation.